UNNC-CS-GRP-DTGroup/Notebook-NW.js/README.md

 # Notebook-NW.js
 Quick Note

-The server configuration codes are all placed in the root directory.
+The server configuration codes are all placed in the root directory (/piblic).
-The client side condes are put in the public directory in the root directory.
+The client side condes are put in the public directory (/public/public) in the root directory.

 ## /public:
 1. LogIn.html is the log in/register interface of Quick Note.